-Certainly part of the reason was that sporadic access to electricity often prevented healthcare professional using their equipment to treat patients.
+Certainly part of the reason was that sporadic access to electricity often prevented healthcare professionals from using their equipment to treat patients.
 And as mothers can give birth at any time of the day or night, even having to do so without the benefit of light.

 Therefore, after a visit to Nigeria, the founder Dr. Laurel Stachel felt the need to do something.
-Working with her husband, they developed the solar suitcase7.
+Working with her husband, they developed the solar suitcase6.

 The aim of the solar suitcase was to provide simple to use and portable solar power.
-Their invention has gone on to provide more than 4,000 health centres with solar lighting and power.
+Their invention has gone on to provide more than 4,000 health centers with solar lighting and power.